data-integrations/wrangler/docs/directives/extract-regex-groups.md

  extract-regex-group <column> <regex-with-groups>
 ```

-The directive perform in-place change of case.
+The directive generates additional columns based on the regex groups.
+This ignores the $0 regex group.

 ## Usage Notes

-If multiple groups
+If multiple groups are matched then it creates multiple columns.
+The base name of the columns is
-are matched then it creates multiple columns
+appended with the group number the pattern is matched for.

 ## Example